-Vandetanib in thyroid cancer: Added benefit not provenAugust 2nd, 2013 in Medications /
+Vandetanib in thyroid cancer: Added benefit not provenAugust 2, 2013 in Medicine & Health / Medications

 Vandetanib (trade name: Caprelsa) has been approved in Germany since February 2012 for the treatment of adult patients who have a particular form of aggressive thyroid cancer.
 In a new benefit assessment, the German Institute for Quality and Efficiency in Health Care (IQWiG) has now examined the added benefit of the drug pursuant to the Act on the Reform of the Market for Medicinal Products (AMNOG).